NET WORTH: Unknown

 FUNDING AREAS: Education, Arts & Media, Health, Animals

-BACKGROUND: Born and raised in the Bronx, Martin T. Sosnoff earned a B.A. from City College of New York and an M.B.A. from New York University.
-He began managing money back in 1968 for the Rosenwald family, descendants of a Sears co-founder.
-He was director of research at Starwood Corporation and a research analyst at E.F.
+BACKGROUND: Born and raised in the Bronx section of New York City, Martin T. Sosnoff earned a B.A. from City College of New York and an M.B.A. from New York University.
+He began managing money in 1968 for the Rosenwald family, descendants of a Sears co-founder.
+He was director of research at the Starwood Corporation and a research analyst at E.F.
 Hutton.
-Sosnoff founded Atalanta Sosnoff Capital, where he's currently chief executive officer.
-He was also a Forbes columnist for many years.
+Sosnoff founded Atalanta Sosnoff Capital in 1981.
+He has authored three books about investing and was a Forbes columnist for many years.
+Toni Sosnoff is a graduate of Hofstra University, where she majored in drama.

-ARTS & MEDIA: The couple has a strong interest in the arts, and are avid art collectors.
-Apart from their work at the Fisher Center, the Sosnoffs gave a $5 million grant to the American Ballet Theatre (the highest ever to ABT) late last decade.
-The couple has supported ABT for more than two decades, now.
-Art lovers, they've supported the Guggenheim Museum, Art Institute of Chicago, the Museum of Fine Arts, Houston, and the Aldrich Contemporary Art Museum in Connecticut.
-Other important grantees include Palm Beach Opera, Lincoln Center for the Performing Arts, Manhattan Theatre Club, Roundabout Theater Company, Signature Theater Company, and the Met Opera.
-The couple also has an interest in film and has funded the Tribeca Film Festival and the Woodstock Film Festival.
+ARTS & MEDIA: The Sosnoffs have a strong interest in the arts and are avid collectors.
+Among the museums they have supported are the Guggenheim Museum; the Art Institute of Chicago; the Museum of Fine Arts, Houston; and the Aldrich Contemporary Art Museum in Ridgefield, Connecticut.
+Past grantees in the performing arts include the American Ballet Theater, which received $5 million from the couple; the Palm Beach Opera; Lincoln Center for the Performing Arts; the Manhattan Theatre Club, the Roundabout Theatre Company; the Signature Theatre and New York City’s Metropolitan Opera.
+The couple also has an interest in film and has funded the Tribeca and Woodstock Film Festivals.

-ANIMALS: Sosnoff is an active competitor in dressage, and Toni has maintained an active breeding and exhibition program for both standard and toy poodles for some 25 years.
-The couple's foundation has recently supported outfits like Potter League for Animals, Animal Medical Center, United States Equestrian Team Foundation, the Dressage Foundation, and Take The Lead, which "provides direct services, support and care for people in the sport of purebred dogs who suffer the devastation of life-threatening or terminal illness."
+ANIMALS: The Sosnoffs maintain an active interest in animals; Martin competes in dressage, and Toni has bred standard and toy poodles for over 25 years.
+Through their foundation, they have supported the Potter League for Animals, the Animal Medical Center, the U. S. Equestrian Team Foundation, the Dressage Foundation, and Take The Lead, which "provides direct services, support and care for people in the sport of purebred dogs who suffer the devastation of life-threatening or terminal illness."

 Martin and Toni Sosnoff Foundation